n105na/search/README.md

 ## License

-This project is for academic use and not licensed for commercial purposes.
+This project is for academic use.

 ## Acknowledgments